-If the absolute value <start> already was reached before the system call, the alarm will only expire when the absolute value <start> will be reached again, i.e. after the next overrun of the counter.
+If the absolute value <start> already was reached before the system call, the alarm shall only expire when the absolute value <start> is reached again, i.e. after the next overrun of the counter.

 If <cycle> is unequal zero, the alarm element is logged on again immediately after expiry with the relative value <cycle>.